A Potted History

 In the 90’s the Landlords’ Association for Wessex (LAW) was formed.
 In 2000 the LAW became part of the Small Landlords Association (SLA) and all LAW members transferred to that large national organisation.
 In 2004 the SLA became the National Landlords Association (NLA) as we know it today.
 NLA Wessex was formed as an independent organisation in 2005 so that landlords in the regions of Bath, Bristol, North East Somerset and South Gloucestershire could be represented at local level, a short coming of the current NLA arrangement.
 NLA Wessex was a self-funded, non-profit and independent organisation working locally and in support of the NLA.

 In March 2016 under the Chairmanship of Rob Crawford, the Association of Local Landlords (Wessex) was born.
-ALL Wessex, a self funded organisation relies on financial donations through sponsors and companies listed in our trade directory.
+ALL Wessex, a self funded organisation relies on financial donations through their introduction of Alan Boswell Insurance services for Landlords, sponsors and companies listed in our trade directory.
 Funding is currently sufficient to enable us to continue operating without the need to charge a membership fee.

 ALL Wessex is managed by a volunteer committee and continues to be led by it’s founder, Rob Crawford.
 The committee is an experienced team of local landlords and letting agents who’s time and effort continues to be greatly appreciated by our growing number of members.